rafal-szypulka/grafana-ibm-apm/README.md

 Contact: rafal.szypulka@pl.ibm.com

-Revision: 0.5
+Revision: 0.6

 **What's new:**

-- 0.5
+- 0.6
   -  Added datasource configuration option to deallocate dataset on ITM/APM server after every metric query.
 It is highly recommended to have it enabled all the time.
 Lack of datasource deallocation requests may cause memory leak and OutOfMemory exceptions on ITM/APM server.
 This plugin update requires also change in the Grafana server backend.
-See updated installation instructions for details.
+See updated installation instructions and datasource configuration for details.
 - 0.4
   -  Better error handling.
   -  Cosmetic changes in the panel query editor.